 A Communications Offence has been alleged against a PC 21147 Begum of West Midlands police.

-The victim contacted the police via email and reported the unwanted text messages, and asked for his mobile number to be removed from the system.
-What he expected was an email or letter addressing the complaint, but what he received was a further text message making .
+The victim contacted the police via email and reported the unwanted text messages, and asked for his mobile number to be removed from their system.
+What he expected was an email or letter addressing the complaint, but what he received was a further text messages.

-Again it was reported and PSD were included reporting them for abusing the system and not removing the mobile number, the victim received no response by email, but again received more unwanted text messages.
+The victim sent a further email (PSD were included in the same email) reporting them for abusing the system and not removing the mobile number after being asked.
+The victim received no response by email, but again received more unwanted text messages.

-After making it absolutely clear that text messages were not wanted, PC Begum even asked the victim for an alternative mobile number.
+After making it absolutely clear that text messages were not wanted, PC Begum even asked the victim for an alternative mobile number… via text message.

 The offence was ignored by PSD so reported via the IOPC.